LucasSte/MlxTorch/README.md

         return x
 ```

-Training a neural network like the one above for 50 epochs is slower in the MLX backend, because we are evaluating
+Training a neural network like the one above for 50 epochs about the same time in our custom MLX backend with
-expressions eagerly, and we haven't implemented asynchronous execution in the GPU.
-On the other hand, the MPS backend,
-although having extra memory copies, sends commands asynchronously to the GPU, decreasing its execution time.
+asynchronous execution.

 MPS time: ``2.86s``
 MLX time: ``2.67s``

 Check the reproducible test in the [mlx_examples](mlx_examples/nn_op.py) folder.

-There is an experimental asynchronous execution implementation for MLX in the [release-exp] branch.
-The README file
-there contains more information.

 ### FAQ